corey-richardson/certificate-generator/README.md

 ```

 This script is used to write new entries into `information.csv`.
 Of course this could be done manually but this script produces a consistent format for all entries via data cleansing.

----

-# Directory levelling

-- assets
-    - base image [cert.jpg]
-    - font [.tff]
-- out
-    - This is where the manipulated images will be saved to.
-- add_names.py
-- generator.py
-- information.csv
-- README.md [you are here]